aaausar97/greeklife-webscraper/readme.md

 ## LOCAL RUN

-### Make sure you have Docker installed on device [https://www.python.org/downloads/]
+### Make sure you have Python installed on device [https://www.python.org/downloads/]

 ### After installing python and pip, open terminal and navigate to directory of script and run the following commands